edgio-docs/edgio-docs/src/guides/v7/security/rate_rules.md

     directly from our network.
 -   A rate rule always runs in [production mode](/guides/security/security_applications#enforcement-mode).
 Although you may not run it in audit mode, you may configure your security application configuration to only generate alerts when a rate limit is exceeded.
--   A rate rule is enforced by each edge server according to the approximate number of requests that it receives over the specified time interval (e.g., 1 second, 10 seconds, or 1 minute).
+-   A rate rule is enforced by each POP according to the approximate number of requests that it receives over the specified time interval (e.g., 1 second, 10 seconds, or 1 minute).